Updated February 2026

 Quick Answer

 What is a cash home buyer?
 A cash home buyer is a company or investor that purchases houses directly from homeowners without bank financing.
-They typically buy as-is (no repairs needed), close in 7-30 days, and pay with verified funds at closing.
+They typically buy as-is (no repairs needed), close after title and payoff are ready, and pay with verified funds at closing.

 Selling a house in Florida can take 60-90 days with a traditional buyer.
-If you need to sell faster, or your house needs work, a cash buyer might be your best option.
+If you need to sell faster, or your house needs work, a cash offer may be worth comparing against a repaired listing.

 But here's the problem: there are hundreds of "we buy houses" companies in Florida, and most are just middlemen who'll flip your contract to someone else (and take a cut).